 To perceive the end user, the empathy map attempts to externalize their internal experience.
 The whole experience is always tied to the externalized experience of the user from the above four perspectives: thinks, says, feels, and does.

 3. Experience Mapping

 Fundamentally, the experience map visualizes an end-to-end journey by a generic user.
 What is important to note here is the user is generic.
-In experience mapping, the user is not part of a specific target audience, nor are they interested in a specific service or company product.
+In experience mapping, the user is not a part of a specific target audience, nor are they interested in a specific service or company product.
 Instead, the process attempts to map the general users’ journey in a similar way the customer journey mapping process would.

-In addition, similar to the customer map, the experience map is divided into four key areas of understanding: phases, actions, thoughts, and feelings & mindset.
+In addition, similar to the customer map, the experience map is divided into four key areas of understanding:

 However, unlike the customer journey mapping technique, the experience map is not tied to a specific type of user, service, or product.
 Thus, this is the most useful technique when trying to build a picture of general user behavior.